flyboi96/HCMLE/README.md

 - *Python Data Science Handbook* by Jake VanderPlas
 - *Designing with the Mind in Mind* by Jeff Johnson
 - Real-world datasets (e.g., Titanic, Iris, UCI ML Repository)
+- *People + AI Guidebook* by Google PAIR
+- *Storytelling with Data* by Cole Nussbaumer Knaflic

 ---